Looking for a way to bring this emotional story to life? Hachikō book, “Pawprints in Japan” is perfect for remembering such a loyal, loving dog.

 In honor of Hachiko, Elizabeth led a famous Airedale named Kentucky Boy lll (the most decorated dog in the US, he was the recipient of 16 medals for heroism) to the platform and officially turned over the containers of pennies, nickels, and dimes contributed by American and Japanese-American school children all over the Southland.

-Reading this book made me feel even more respectful of Hachiko, the loyal dog of Japan.
+Reading this book made me feel even more respectful of Hachiko and Akitas for their lasting imprint on our hearts.